akhlaqahmad/vibe-deck/README.md

 > An aesthetic Kanban board application that transforms productivity into a visual experience

+**🤖 The Ultimate AI-Assisted Vibe Coding Repository**

+VibeDeck represents the gold standard for AI-assisted development with tools like **Windsurf**, **Cursor**, **GitHub Copilot**, and other AI coding agents.
+This repository showcases how to structure modern React applications for optimal AI collaboration, featuring clean architecture, comprehensive TypeScript definitions, and well-documented component patterns that AI agents can easily understand and extend.

 VibeDeck is a modern, beautifully designed Kanban board application built with React and TypeScript.
-It combines powerful project management features with stunning visual aesthetics, offering multiple themes and smooth animations to make task management a delightful experience.
+It combines powerful project management features with stunning visual aesthetics, offering multiple themes, gamification systems, and smooth animations to make task management a delightful experience.

 ## Features